IQSS/dataverse-sample-data/README.md

     python create_sample_custom_dataset.py

-You will be asked how many files do you want to create and will generate the specified number of files with the dataverse logo with a random color with the PNG extension.
-This step has to be done before you add the data or the dataset will be empty.
+You'll be prompted to specify the number of files you wish to create.
+The application will then generate the requested number of files, each one with the Dataverse logo in a randomly chosen color.
+These files will be in PNG format.
+It's important to complete this step before adding any data, as the dataset will otherwise be empty.

 If you experience the `OSError: no library called "cairo-2" was found` error please declare the following env variable as documented [here](https://github.com/Kozea/CairoSVG/issues/392#issuecomment-1927435606
 ):